Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 - _Modal_ - I want the modal to eventually auto send an email back to the user informing them that thier email has been recieved.

+- _Language Button_ - A button that can be clicked that translates the site into different languages so more people can use it.

 ### Bugs and Fixes Implemented after Testing-

 ## Technologies used